A.E. SAMAAN'S WEBPAGE:

 - Mayan Arch.
 (COMING SOON)~ This collection of Architectural and Archeological drawings and photos of various sites.
 (Website coming soon)

-MY LIFE AS A WRITER:My focus is in WWII and Holocaust history.
+MY LIFE AS A BOOK AUTHOR:My focus is in WWII and Holocaust history.
 I have spent a significant amount of time scouring the archives which hold the papers of the American eugenics movement.
 The protagonists of this movement would help the Nazis with their quest to breed a "master race."
 PROJECT WEBSITES:

 - Race of Masters ~ This is the website for my first book entitled "From a 'Race of Masters' to a 'Master Race': 1948 to 1848".
 Buy at Amazon.com